 An apprenticeship is a work-based training programme designed around the needs of employers, which can lead to nationally and internationally recognised qualifications.

 The apprenticeship programme takes 30 months to complete and provides masters-level training (Level 7) in regulatory affairs.
-It requires apprentices to spend 20% of their time on regulatory training, with the other 80% spent on working and gaining experience.
+Apprentices are required to spend 20% of their time on regulatory training, with the other 80% spent on working and gaining experience.
 To start the apprenticeship, individuals must already have a job in an organisation that is willing to support them and can provide sufficient experience of working in regulatory affairs.